-If a child misses some or all of a school day, homework assignments can be obtained by calling the school before 11:00 am and letting the office know how the books and assignments are to get home.
+If a child misses some or all of a school day, homework assignments can be obtained by emailing the home room teacher before 11:00 am and including how the books and assignments are to get home.
 Calling by 11:00 am allows for ample time for teachers to be notified and for homework to be gathered for afternoon pickup.
 As children are often too sick to do homework, assignments are not automatically sent home if a child is absent.
 It is to the student's advantage to get his/her assignments and keep up with his/her work if possible.